tarepan/pyOpenJFront/docs/index.rst

 ===========

 A python wrapper for `OpenJTalk <https://github.com/r9y9/open_jtalk>`_.
-The package consists of two core components:
+The package consists of one core component:

 - Text processing frontend based on OpenJTalk